 Hormones, medication, weight and even cancer.
 Depending on the cause, one or both breasts may be enlarged.
 This can often be a source of embarrassment or shame, especially when the problem begins in adolescence, making it hard to play sports, go to the beach, or be intimate with a partner.

-IS GYNECOMASTIA RIGHT FOR ME?
+IS MALE BREAST REDUCTION (GYNECOMASTIA SURGERY) RIGHT FOR ME?